The ultimate self-care gift guide to celebrate International Women’s Day - National | Globalnews.ca

 You know what they say – when a woman changes her hair, she’s about to change her life!
 Clairol ColorStrong gives you vibrant, long-lasting colour with zero ammonia, so you can enjoy beautiful, silky strands and a whole new you without the harsh chemicals.

-Self-care also means taking care of your mind.
+Self-care goes beyond the physical.
 Dive into a journey of empowerment and positivity with this self-love workbook with proven techniques, inspiring activities and empowering affirmations—because you deserve to fall in love with yourself all over again!

 Treat yourself or a girlfriend to these super soft, lightweight pajamas from Knix.
 With luxe detailing and a relaxed fit, this set will be your best friend on self-care days.
 Goes great with a matcha and your favourite film.